| PPGE | R Documentation |

 Details

-The data are an unbalanced panel because of data missingness primarily affecting Switzerland (which would only appear in the panel in earnest starting in the mid-1990s).
+The data are an unbalanced panel with assorted quirks during its construction.
+Data missingness affecting Switzerland means it would only appear in the panel starting in the mid-1990s.
 The Netherlands has some missing data in the mid-1970s.
 Spain and Portugal appear at the start of the panel, though the transition to democracy for both wouldn't start until 1974/1975.
+Union density coverage is spotty for states like Greece and Portugal.
 The data also have some obvious COVID weirdness for 2020.
-Perhaps an honest re-assessment of Garrett (1998) may want to drop Switzerland altogether, ignore 2020, and lop a few years off the Spanish and Portuguese panel.
-What you do with the Netherlands is up to you.
+Use that to inform whatever case or variable selection you would like to do.
+It may make sense to employ a temporal domain of something like 1980 to 2005, or whatever.
+I don't know.
+There's also the issue of what to do about the recession.

 Briefly: the government spending/GDP data come from the International Monetary Fund.
-The trade/GDP data come from the World Bank's API.
+The trade/GDP data come from the World Bank's API, as do the population, GDP per capita, and urbanization data (see their details).
+The more conventional union density data come from OECD/ICWSS.
 The financial openness indicators come by way of the Chinn-Ito index.
 The engagement in trade unions data are from the Varieties of Democracy project.
 The ordinal measure of the trade union estimates communicate what percentage of the population is active in independent trade unions.
 Values include 0) virtually no one 1) a small share of the population (less than 5%), 2) A moderate share of the population (about 5 to 15%).
 3) A large share of the population (about 16 % to 25%).
 4) A very large share of the population (about 26% or more).

 References